 NICC is committed to providing a healthy, safe, and secure educational environment.
 It is policy that reasonable measures shall be taken to establish and maintain a drug-free college community as required by the Drug-Free Schools and Communities Act (Public Law 101-226) and Drug-Free Workplace Act of 1988 (Public Law 101-690) and applicable state and tribal statutes.
 No person - student, faculty member, staff or visitor - shall be permitted on college premises in a state of intoxication, or under the influence of illegal substances.
 Neither alcohol nor controlled substances may be carried, consumed, manufactured or distributed at NICC college events, or on NICC premises.
 In the college curriculum, health and social risks of alcohol and drugs are addressed in the required courses of Health Education and Wellness.
-The drug penalty schedule is as follows:
+(Remove this sentence and replace with following paragraph.)